Regrid Matched Building Footprints FAQ

 In terms of spatial accuracy, the georectification standard of the NAIP imagery is +/- 6 meters, and we have found it to be better in many places.
 This number is the 95% confidence level (CE95), meaning that "95% of well-defined points tested shall fall within 6 meters of true ground".
 The spatial accuracy of the derived buildings is at least +/- 6m, or at worst 6 meters.

-This data goes through multiple rounds of quality control to ensure that discrepancies like shadows, incorrect building edges are removed when classifying and obtaining footprints.
+This data goes through multiple rounds of quality control to ensure that discrepancies like shadows and, incorrect building edges are removed when classifying and obtaining footprints.

 How often is the data updated?

-You can expect multiple building data updates a year.
+You can expect multiple buildings data updates a year.
 Each update typically impacts different counties, and updates are delivered on a rolling basis as they are available.

 The buildings data is mainly based on the currency of the NAIP imagery.
 Half of the country usually has NAIP imagery updates once per year, and many states do updates every year.
 The latest NAIP imagery is used by EarthDefine to update the data at least once a year.